ooni/probe-cli/internal/tutorial/measurex/chapter06/README.md

 In fact, in the above definition we recognize fields we have already discussed, such as:

-- `Network`, describing whether to use "tcp" or "quic";
+- `Network`, describing whether to use "tcp" or "udp";

 - `Address`, which is the endpoint address.